kagisearch/kagi-docs/kagi/src/welcome.md

 We gladly welcome any fixes & improvements!
 Please see our [contribution guide](https://github.com/kagisearch/kagi-docs#contributing) before making a Pull Request.

-Once your contributions are accepted, make sure too add yourself to the list of [Contributors](./misc/contributors.md).
+Once your contributions are accepted, make sure to add yourself to the list of [Contributors](./misc/contributors.md).
 Thank you!